Long-distance running: Impact on health

 "... an evolutionary perspective indicates that we did not evolve to run long distances at fast speeds on a regular basis.
 As a result, it is unlikely there was a selection for the human body to cope with some of the extreme demands runners place on their bodies."

 The impact of long-distance running on human health is generally positive.
-Various organs and systems in the human body are improved: bone mineral density is increased, and cholesterol is lowered.
+Various organs and systems in the human body are improved: for example, bone mineral density is increased.

 However, beyond a certain point, negative consequences might occur.
 Older male runners (45–55) who run more than 40 mi per week face reduced testosterone levels, although they are still in the normal range.
 Running a marathon lowers testosterone levels by 50% in men and more than doubles cortisol levels for 24 hours.
 Low testosterone is thought to be a physiological adaptation to the sport, as excess muscle caused may be shed through lower testosterone, yielding a more efficient runner.
 Veteran, lifelong endurance athletes have been found to have more heart scarring than control groups.
 Still, replication studies and larger studies should be done to firmly establish the link, which may or may not be causal.
 Some studies find that running more than 20 mi per week yields no lower risk for all-cause mortality than non-runners, although these studies are in conflict with extensive studies that show longer lifespans for any increase in exercise volume.

 Elite-level long-distance running is associated with a three to seven times higher risk of the knee osteoarthritis later in life compared to non-runners.
 The effectiveness of shoe inserts has been contested.
 Memory foam and similar shoe inserts may be comfortable, but they can make foot muscles weaker in the long term.
 Running shoes with special features, or lack thereof in the case of minimalist designs, do not prevent injury.
 Rather, comfortable shoes and standard running styles are safer.